DecentAppsNet/create-decent-app/readme.md

 # Overview

-This package includes the global command for [https://github.com/erikh2000/create-decent-app](Create Decent App).
+This package includes the global command for [Create Decent App](https://github.com/erikh2000/create-decent-app).

 You will get the following: